Command Line Interface (CLI)¶

 ckan -c /etc/ckan/default/ckan.ini jobs cancel ID

 Cancels the enqueued job with the given ID.
 Jobs can only be canceled while they are enqueued.
 Once a worker has started executing a job it cannot be aborted anymore.

 Cancels all jobs on the given job queues.
 If no queues are given then all queues are cleared.

-less: Compile all root less documents into their CSS counterparts¶
+sass: Compile all root sass documents into their CSS counterparts¶

 notify: Send out modification notifications¶